KGHALAMB/AirStage/documents/APISpec.md

 ## 2. Venue Booking a Performer

 The API calls are made in this sequence when a venue wants to book a performer to perform at their venue
-1. `Get Open Performers`
+1. `Get Performers`
 2. `Create Booking (Venue-side)`

-   2.1 Get Open Performers - /performers/ (GET)
+   2.1 Get Open Performers - /catalog/performers/ (GET)

    Retrieves all available performers that can be booked.